bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

 ##### Paste the below code to the created file
 path : shared/src/iosMain/kotlin/com/trenser/newsapp/data/KoinHelper.kt

-- Why do we need this class?
-    - Koin is a Kotlin library so we cannot use it directly inside iOS application
-    - We will call KoinHelper.initKoin() inside the entry point of the swiftUI app

 ```kotlin
 class KoinHelper : KoinComponent {
     fun initKoin() {